UKCloud/documentation/articles/other/other-sco-free-trials.md

 - HSCN, unless you already have an HSCN connection

-- Services covered by the SFIA rate card
+- Services covered by the [*SFIA Rate Card*](https://ukcloud.com/wp-content/uploads/2019/06/ukc-gen-759-ukcloud-g-cloud-11-standard-rate-card-and-definitions.pdf)

 - Dedicated Compute option in UKCloud for VMware